quire-io/guide/_docs/tasklistad-06-get-notified.md

 ![project options dropdown]({{ site.url }}{{ site.baseurl }}/assets/images/get-notified/project_options.png)

-By default, you will get notified about the task reminders, new tasks assigned to you and new comments.
+By default, you will get notified about the task reminders, all new comments and all other updates for the tasks you follow.
 You can choose which notifications that you want to receive by selecting these following options.

 ![notification options]({{ site.url }}{{ site.baseurl }}/assets/images/get-notified/project_notifications_settings.png)

-**Note:** This setting will only apply to your account instead of every members in this project.
+**Note:** This setting will only apply to your account instead of every member in this project.
 {: .notice--warning}